 This husband-and-wife acting duo have stuck by each others side through the good times and the bad.

-From starring in blockbuster movies and walking the red carpet at awards shows, to supporting one another through health scares and raising a modern blended family, Rita and Tom's decades-long love story is one for the ages.
+From starring in blockbuster movies and walking the red carpet at awards shows, to supporting one another through health scares, including their recent corona virus diagnosis, and raising a modern blended family, Rita and Tom's decades-long love story is one for the ages.

 The way they talk about each other is truly romantic.

 "Sometimes I look at that lady in the morning looking all tousled and warm from bed in her sweats and her hair all piled up on her head … smokin' hot," Tom Hanks said of his wife on the Sooo Many White Guys podcast.

 He even treats his wife to unprompted foot massages - the dream!

 "Sometimes we're just sitting on the couch talking or something like that ...
 I don't even have to ask for them," Rita told People in 2016.